 What does all of this mean for you as you look to buy, enjoy and share wine?

-An organic wine costs more, but its green bona fides are vetted and guaranteed, and consumers can trust that they’re drinking a natural product with minimal additives.
+A certified organic wine costs more, but its green bona fides are vetted and guaranteed, and consumers can trust that they’re drinking a natural product with minimal additives.
 Biodynamic wines are crafted with an even greater emphasis on environmental stewardship, and this is reflected in the painstaking growing methods as well as the higher price.

 If you’re interested in preserving resources while supporting smaller wine growers, seek out bottles with the less-stringent LIVE and salmon-safe certifications.